Virgin Media One: Play TV and Brainbox

-Play TV was an interactive phone-in quiz show on TV3: it ran from May 2009 until March 2010.
+Play TV was an interactive phone-in quiz show on TV3; it ran from May 2009 until March 2010.

 On 21 September 2009, callers to the Liveline radio show on RTÉ Radio 1 complained about the phone charges and methods surrounding TV3's late night quiz show Play TV.
 Host Joe Duffy stated that many of his listeners and callers to the show had not got a satisfactory reply from TV3 in relation to their complaints and hence his reason for this section of his show, and that TV3 was unwilling to be a part of the discussion show having been asked by RTÉ Radio.
 Some of the contestants had not been paid their prize money.
 TV3 advised viewers who played the game to go to RegTel with any complaints.

-On 25 September 2009, the Broadcasting Authority of Ireland (BAI) met to review 20 complaints made to it by individuals in relation to Play TV; 15 were upheld, 1 was rejected, 1 was determined to be invalid and 2 remained under investigation.
+On 25 September 2009, the Broadcasting Authority of Ireland (BAI) met to review 20 complaints made to it by individuals in relation to Play TV; 15 were upheld, one was rejected, one was determined to be invalid and two remained under investigation.

 In January 2010, the compliance committee of the Broadcasting Authority of Ireland upheld 10 more complaints against TV3.
-In February the BAI upheld three more complaints.
+In February, the BAI upheld three more complaints.

 On 5 March 2010, TV3 announced that Play TV's contract was terminated immediately.
-In their statement they put the removal of the "infomercial" down purely to audience figures rather than the complaints received and upheld by the BAI.
+In their statement, they put the removal of the "infomercial" down purely to audience figures rather than the complaints received and upheld by the BAI.
 They did not apologise for their conduct.

-At the launch of TV3's Autumn (18 August 2010) schedule David McRedmond (CEO TV3) was interviewed by The Irish Times.
+At the launch of TV3's Autumn (18 August 2010) schedule, David McRedmond (CEO of TV3) was interviewed by The Irish Times.
 He admitted mistakes had been made but and admitted that Play TV was axed not just due to falling audience figures but also to the bad press and the regulator's constant scrutiny of the show.
 He still refused to apologise to viewers on behalf of TV3, again stating that "it was an essential part of getting us through the recession", regardless of what the BAI called a "misleading and unfair" programme.

 Brain Box is an interactive phone-in quiz show on UTV and STV.
-As part of the Autumn schedule 2010 TV3 announced the re-broadcast of UTV's Brainbox TV show.
+As part of the 2010 Autumn schedule, TV3 announced the re-broadcast of UTV's Brainbox TV show.
 The show began airing on TV3 on 9 September 2010, just 7 months after the axing of the controversial Play TV.
 It ceased broadcasting less than a week later.